Extend the Growing Season

-First.
 I modified our old cold frames so that they stand upright and can accommodate taller plants like tree collards and perpetual spinach.
-The changes also make it easier to vent the cold frames and to harvest from them the cold frames sit on top of the raised bed with a glass top slanting up toward the Sun though there are two lids there’s no panel dividing the interior the cold frames can be vented by propping the windows open and by opening the panels on top.
+The changes also make it easier to vent the cold frames and to harvest from them.
+The cold frames sit on top of the raised bed with a glass top slanting up toward the Sun. though There are two lids there’s no panel dividing the interior.
+The cold frames can be vented by propping the windows open and by opening the panels on top.
 We can harvest some of the taller plants like tree collars through the top.

-Second.
 I changed how we secure our low tunnel hoops to the top of the raised bed to make it easier to open and close the low towels and to provide a more airtight seal between the plastic and the top of the raised bed hoop pipes used to fit into wood blocks like this that were fastened to the top of the raised bed.
-Unfortunately the blocks got in the way and made it more difficult to create an airtight seal between the greenhouse plastic and the raised bed.
+Unfortunately the blocks got in the way.
+It made it more difficult to create an airtight seal between the greenhouse plastic and the raised bed.
 The new design secures the pipes to the raised bed using PVC end caps.

 To make it easier to grow cold hardy crops under two layers of protection in winter I’m experimenting with a simple hinged low tunnel design on a couple of our raised beds.
-The design includes both inner and outer hoops which will both be covered with six millimeter greenhouse plastic during the winter and two harvests.
+The design includes both inner and outer hoops.
+These will both be covered with six millimeter greenhouse plastic during the winter and two harvests.
 I’ll just lift the top and pick my favorite cold hardy crops.
 The inner and outer hoops are attached to a wooden frame that sits on top of a raised bed.
 They’re attached using the same approach I showed earlier with PVC end caps.
-The frame is hinged on one side to allow the top to be raised for easy access to crops just before the temperatures start dipping below freezing.
+The frame is hinged on one side to allow the top to be raised for easy access to crops.
+Just before the temperatures start dipping below freezing.

 I’ll cover the inner layer with six millimeter greenhouse plastic and then probably in December when temperatures are regularly below freezing I’ll cover the outer layer as well.
-The plastic will stay in place until late winter when I remove the outer layer and then sometime in this spring I’ll remove the inner layer.
-I’ll occasionally have to vent the low tunnels by propping them open but by waiting until it’s quite cold before covering both sets of hoops I shouldn’t have to vent often.
+The plastic will stay in place until late winter when I remove the outer layer.
+Then sometime in this spring I’ll remove the inner layer.
+I’ll occasionally have to vent the low tunnels by propping them open.
+But by waiting until it’s quite cold before covering both sets of hoops I shouldn’t have to vent often.
 Obviously venting increases the risk of damage from high winds.

 Now let’s look at how we’re expanding our growing space this winter.
-This compost bin is in one of the sunniest spots on our garden this time of year so I thought it made sense to use the space to also grow food.
+This compost bin is in one of the sunniest spots on our garden this time of year.
+So I thought it made sense to use the space to also grow food.
 To make this possible I built this small raised bed and cold frame out of repurposed wood screws and an old storm window.
 The raised bed sits on top of several layers of cardboard and is lined with cardboard to keep the soil in place.
 Roofing nails keep the cover from sliding off and bent the cold frame on warm sunny days by propping the cover open.
 Inside we’re growng lettuce spinach claytonia and parsley.

 As you can see the eggplants and peppers in the fire rings are just about done for the year.
 We’ll harvest the last of them soon and plant the kale in their place when temperatures start dipping below freezing.
 We’ll cover the cowl with a cold frame to keep it going through the winter.
 Finally the last thing I’m thinking about doing will allow us to grow more food in this area where we just cut back our sunchoke flowers.
 We don’t harvest all of our sunchokes after cutting back the flowers.
-Instead in the past we covered the bed with storm windows to keep the soil from freezing and harvested the sunchokes as needed through the fall and winter.
+Instead in the past we covered the bed with storm windows to keep the soil from freezing.
+Then harvested the sunchokes as needed through the fall and winter.